 Covid-19 is a new strain of coronavirus that, like seven other strains throughout history, is thought to have made the jump from animals to humans.

-Although there have been media reports of an Covid-19 vaccine for animals, this is not currently available.
-It also isn’t clear whether this would significantly stop the spread of coronavirus in the community.
+Although there have been media reports of a Covid-19 vaccine for animals, this is not currently available.
+It also is not clear whether this would significantly stop the spread of coronavirus in the community.

 Instead, you should follow good hygiene routines including washing your hands before and after any contact with your pet, their food and bedding.